brianhouse/sound_art/readings/schafer_soundscape.md

 - His writings, particularly the book of which we just read the intro, inspired the development of the field of _acoustic ecology_
 - Other practitioners associated with the origins of acoustic ecology include Barry Truax (computer musician known for developing real-time granular synthesis), Hildegard Westerkamp (who we'll hear from), and Bernie Krause (particularly the biophony)
 - Interrelation between geophysical, biological, anthropogenic sounds
-- Gave rise to the concept of "noise pollution" and intersects with environmentalist and environmental justice
+- Gave rise to the concept of "noise pollution" and intersects with environmentalism and environmental justice

 The Soundscape